 Feature class storage information is controlled by configuration keyword settings in the sde_dbtune table.
 You specify a configuration keyword when you create a feature class in ArcGIS.
 The DEFAULTS configuration keyword has the GEOMETRY_STORAGE parameter set to ST_Geometry when the geodatabase is created.
 If you want to store all or most of your spatial data using the ST_Geometry type, do not alter the GEOMETRY_COLUMNS parameter value of the DEFAULTS keyword, then when you create a feature class from ArcGIS, specify the DEFAULTS keyword.

-If you change the DEFAULTS GEOMETRY_STORAGE parameter to use the PostGIS geometry data type but want to create some feature classes using the ST_Geometry data type, you could create a new configuration keyword for ST_Geometry storage in the sde_dbtune table.
-Use the sdedbtune administration command to export the contents of the sde_dbtune table to a text file, add a keyword that has GEOMETRY_STORAGE set to ST_GEOMETRY, then use sdedbtune to import your changes.
+If you change the DEFAULTS GEOMETRY_STORAGE parameter to use the PostGIS geometry or geography data type but want to create some feature classes using the ST_Geometry data type, you could create a new configuration keyword for ST_Geometry storage.
+Use the Export Geodatabase Configuration Keywords geoprocessing tool to export the contents of the sde_dbtune table to a text file, add a keyword that has GEOMETRY_STORAGE set to ST_GEOMETRY, and use the Import Geodatabase Configuration Keywords geoprocessing tool to import your changes.
 For example, you could export the sde_dbtune table and add a configuration keyword as follows:

 ##ST_GEOMETRY GEOMETRY_STORAGE "ST_GEOMETRY" UI_TEXT "User-interface for ST_GEOMETRY keyword" END